AvivEngelberg/Classifying-IoT-Traffic/README.md

 If you have any questions or suggestions for improvements, please let me know.

-We examined a wide range of smart devices from diffeernt classes (cameras, plugs, bulbs, etc.) coming from well known vendors (e.g. Amazon, Belkin, etc).
+We examined a wide range of smart devices from different classes (cameras, plugs, bulbs, etc.) coming from well-known vendors (e.g. Amazon, Belkin, etc).

 The devices' traffic traces are from the open sources of [Sivanathan et al.](https://ieeexplore.ieee.org/document/8116438) and [Trimananda et al.](https://www.ndss-symposium.org/ndss-paper/packet-level-signatures-for-smart-home-devices/).